sg893052/sonic-buildimage/release_documents/Command-Reference.md

 In 201811 and older verisons "Quagga" was enabled by default.
 In current version "FRR" is enabled by default.
 Most of the FRR show commands start with "show bgp".
 Similar commands in Quagga starts with "show ip bgp".
 All sub-options supported in all these show commands are common for FRR and Quagga.
 Detailed show commands examples for Quagga are provided at the end of this document.This section captures only the commands supported by FRR.

+BGP and BGP EVPN features can be configured from KLISH CLI.
+Pelase refer to [Industry Standard CLI's Reference Guide](industry_standard_cli_reference_guide.md) for more details about configuring  BGP and BGP EVPN using KLISH CLIs.

 ## BGP show commands